KennedyCho/my-cdv-fall19/my-work/WEEK2/README.md

 Due Monday (2019/09/09):

 Listen to two parts of Reply All's 'The Crime Machine' Podcast.
-Read Critical Questions for Big Data by danah boyd and Kate Crawford.
+Read Critical Questions for Big Data by Danah Boyd and Kate Crawford.

 For each prompt, write no more than a short paragraph:
 Introduction and Chapter 2